notify-rs/notify/README.md

 - Use Rust beta while developing, then switch to stable for first Notify beta.
 - Use Tokio Reform until ecosystem stabilises.
+- User-provided backends will be in 5.0.
+- Runtime fallback to other methods will be in 5.0. ([#64](https://github.com/passcod/notify/issues/64))
+- All Tier 1 platforms need to work as of first alpha:
+  - Windows
+  - Linux
+  - macOS
+  - polling

 Backends that have good progress: